paulmcevoy/roondisplay/README.md

 # roondisplay
-Display using Raspberry Pi with Roon API
+OLED Display using Raspberry Pi with Roon API

 Fetches the playing track and artist via the Roon API on the local network.